 The many types of cancer have genetic factors, but that doesn’t make them hereditary.
+A better question might be: Is cancer genetic?

 When it comes to cancer perhaps the most common question is whether it’s hereditary.